lukbukkit/action-pr-limits/README.md

-# action-pr-limits
+# Limit Pull Requests
-A GitHub action whichs limits pull requests on specific branches
+A GitHub action which limits pull requests on specific branches